Bayswater tube station: District line

 There is also a morning service every day from Acton Town (Ealing Broadway on Saturdays) to Edgware Road and a late evening service from Edgware Road to Ealing Broadway on Sundays only.

 Connections

-London Bus routes 7, 23, 27, 36 and 70, and night route N7 serve the station.
-Additionally, bus routes 23, 27 and 36 provide a 24-hour bus service.
+London Bus day, night and 24-hour bus routes serve the station.

 Incidents

 In November 2017, a 29-year-old man attempted to murder a 55-year-old man by pushing him in front of a District line train as it was pulling in to the platform.
 However, the victim survived by adopting a foetal position between the rails as the train passed over him.

 In popular culture

 Bayswater tube station is the subject of a painting by Walter Sickert dating from 1916, showing the platform-sign reading 'Queen's Road (Bayswater)' beside a big advertisement for Whiteley's department store.
 The station was later renamed Bayswater, to avoid confusion with Queensway station, which was also named 'Queen's Road' until 1946.

-Whitely's had a mention in the 1964 film My Fair Lady starring Audrey Hepburn and Rex Harrison when Professor Higgins asked Col. Pickering where to go to dress a fashionable lady, "why to Whitely's of Bayswater of course".